What is a “Rookie Mistake”?

-Rookie Mistakes: a series of common decor mistakes made by rookies… aka US.
+Rookie Mistakes is a series of common decor mistakes made by rookies… aka US.
 And no we are not judging because heck, we have made (and continue to make) these mistakes too!

 - Rookie Mistake #1: Couch Pillows